chemprop/chemprop/docs/source/tutorial/cli/train.rst

  * :code:`CheMeleon` Mordred-descriptor based foundation model pretrained on 1MM molecules from PubChem, suitable for many tasks and especially small datasets.
 See the `CheMeleon GitHub repository <https://github.com/JacksonBurns/chemeleon>`_ for more information.

-The first time a given model is requested it will automatically be downloaded for you.
+The first time a given model is requested it will automatically be downloaded for you and saved to a directory called `.chemprop` in your home directory.

 .. _train-on-reactions: